flipperdevices/flipperzero-firmware/documentation/AppsOnSDCard.md

 2. Flash it with `./fbt flash`
 3. [Build your FAP](#fap-howto) and run it on Flipper

-After that, you can attach with `./fbt debug` or VS Code and use all debug features.
+After that, you can attach the debugger with `./fbt debug` or VS Code and use all debug features.

 It is **important** that firmware and app build type (debug/release) match and that the matching firmware folder is linked as `build/latest`.
 Otherwise, debugging will not work.